 I recommend this book to quite a few F/m newbies on both sides of the slash because it’s one of the few books about female domination that talks about building a D/s relationship that debunks the myth that dominance is all about ‘what the dominant will do to their submissive’ in favour of ‘what the submissive can do for her’.
 That’s rare.
 The book has a very practical and common sense approach to relationship building.

-I wasn’t keen on the way it characterised anything the dominant wanted as ‘service’ which lent it the feeling that play is judged by whether it’s ‘for her and therefore service’ or ‘for him and therefore a ‘gift” vs ‘just because hot and awesome’.
+I wasn’t keen on the ‘true’-type language or the way it characterised anything the dominant wanted as ‘service’ which seemed to ignore ‘play because hot and awesome’.
 I don’t think that’s what the author intended, but it’s still the impression I got from it and that didn’t sit well with me.
 Still a great book to bring a realistic and sustainable dominant-focussed perspective to the table.

 - Family Jewels: A guide to male genital play and torment

 by Hardy Haberman

 An easy to read guide to cock and ball torture (CBT).
 It covers basic anatomy, types of play, techniques, ideas and safety.
 It includes some diagrams also and some really corny, cute and funny stories that are best read out loud to each other to break the ice…